feralyth/html-css-public-projects/bento/README.md

 - Semantic HTML5 markup
 - CSS custom properties
 - Flexbox
-- Grid
 - Mobile-first workflow

 ### What I learned

-I learn how to use grid, using repeat, minmax, grid-area, grid-tempalte-column and grid-template-areas.
+I learn to adjust background image properly and add some decorative element that improve website aesthetic, understanding some of css property like gradient, transform, polygon, animation.

+Approach semantic html tag using header, main, footer, fieldset and etc.

 ### Continued development

-Want to build landing page or dashboard using css grid.
+I want to code big things like e-commerce only using html css offcourse with faster and more clean code in my future small project 😆,

 ### Useful resources